LakshMatai/INF554Project/README.md

 ##### Web-Page

 Developed all the web pages in Angular environment. created components through command line for each chart type.
-The html code for the home page is written in the main anular component html file.
+The html code for the home page is written in the main angular component.html file.
 The web page design of each chart is written in the specific component html file.
 The javascript d3 code to create the visualization is written in the tpescript files of each component.

+All the charts are created using D3.js library.
+Below are some of the D3 features used.

+1. Maps: Created US map using geoPath() and geoAlbersUsa() project to show only US map
+         i.
+Dot Map
+         ii.
+Proportional Symbol Map

 #### Deployment